This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 3. Click the Add File button and select the .csv or .txt file from your local machine.

-4. Once the upload is successful, click the Start Import button to import the uploaded promo codes on to the promo code list.
+4. Once the upload is successful, click the Start Import button to import the uploaded promo codes onto the promo code list.

-Note: To delete the promo code before importing into the promo code list, click the Delete icon against the uploaded file name.
+Note: To delete the promo code before importing it into the promo code list, click the Delete icon against the uploaded file name.

 Generating Promo Codes Automatically